Back to: Python Tutorials For Beginners and Professionals

 - Assignment Operators: The operators which are used for assigning values to variables. ‘=’ is the assignment operator.

-- Membership Operators: The operators which are used to check whether a particular variable is part of another variable or not.
+- Membership Operators: The operators that are used to check whether a particular variable is part of another variable or not.
 They are ‘in’ and ‘not in’

 - Identity Operators: The operators which are used to check for identity.
 They are ‘is’ and ‘is not’.